-Challenger Sale, which asserts that practically every B2B salesperson fits into one of five personas: relationship builders, hard workers, lone wolves, reactive problem solvers, and challengers.
+Challenger Sale, which asserts that practically every B2BB2BB2B is an acronym for Business-to-Business, a model for selling, relationship-building, or engagement. salesperson fits into one of five personas: relationship builders, hard workers, lone wolves, reactive problem solvers, and challengers.
 In the far majority of cases, it is the challengers that win.

 Sandler Sales, which states that both parties—buyer and seller—should be equally invested in the sale.

-Solution Selling, which focuses on a customer’s “pain points” and offers solutions, instead of merely selling an existing product.
+Solution Selling, which focuses on a customerCustomerCustomer is an individual or an organization that purchases a product or signs up for a service offered by a business.’s “pain points” and offers solutions, instead of merely selling an existing product.

 CustomerCentric Selling, which seeks to transform salespeople from “product pushers” to collaborative consultants.

 Strategic Selling assists organizations in developing comprehensive sales strategies in complex B2B selling scenarios.

 ValueSelling Framework works well within companies with complex B2B sales cycles, and that focus on differentiation and value to win deals.

 RAIN Selling is designed around the mastering of consultative conversations.
 RAIN Selling teaches salespeople a proven process for leading masterful sales conversations from qualifying to successful close.

 BaselineBaselineBaseline refers to a minimum level or starting point from which further measurements or comparisons can be made for analyses, forecasting, performance improvement or strategy formulation.
 Selling